garymendor/unstoppable-tides-wiki/home.md

 # Unstoppable Tides
 "Unstoppable Tides" is a casual project to develop a fictional setting for erotic stories and games involving certain less-conventional BDSM-like kinks.

+# Bathroom Control Institute
+The [Bathroom Control Institute](/bathroom-control-institute) is a separate and narrower setting on similar themes.